-Deferred Outflows of Resources: In addition to assets, the Statement of Net Position includes a section for deferred outflows of resources.
+Deferred Outflows and Deferred Inflows of Resources: In addition to assets, the Statement of Net Position includes a section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to future periods, and as such will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has recognized a deferred loss on refunding, which results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter life of the refunded or refunding debt.
-Additionally, the District has recognized deferred outflows of resources related to the recognition of the net pension liability and total OPEB liability.
+The District has recognized deferred outflows of resources related to the recognition of the net pension liability and total OPEB liability.